katy-arushi/typescript-practice/notes.md

 - can use interfaces with classes to force classes to follow them
 - static properties: accessible only on the class
 - inheritance
+- write classes in more strict ways like Java or C#